-If the Judaisers are correct in their assertion that the grace of Christ has not saved you, Galatian Christians, and that what you need is circumsision (and Moses) in order to be saved; and
+- If the Judaisers are correct in their assertion that the grace of Christ has not saved you, Galatian Christians, and that you need circumsision (and Moses) in order to be saved; and

-If you Galatian Christians are justified by the law (not only through getting circumsised, but you are a debtor to the whole law—so you must keep it all, to be justified by the law);
+- If you Galatian Christians are justified by the law (not only through getting circumsised, but you are a debtor to the whole Mosaic law—you must keep it all, to be justified by the law);

-In short: if the Judaisers are correct, then you Galarian Christians are fallen from grace.
-Concede with the Judaisiers even in this small matter of circumcision, and there is no salvation, and no Christianity!
+In short: if the Judaisers are correct, then you, Galatian Christians who turn to follow the Judaisers’s teachings, are fallen from grace.
+If they are right on even this small matter of circumcision, then there is no salvation.

 But, of course, the Judaisers were not correct.
 Neither themselves nor anyone else could ever be justified by the law.
-And in Paul’s argument, his statement of the Judaiser’s proposition, (“you [Galatians] who are justified by the law”) was not a concession on his part—he knew they were not actually justified by the law.
+And in Paul’s argument, his statement of the Judaiser’s proposition, (“you [Galatians] who are justified by the law”) was not an admission that they could lose their salvation—for he knew that they were not actually justified by the law.
 Therefore, we cannot interpret Paul as saying that they actually were fallen from grace.

 So, we are to understand that Paul argued against the Judaisers’ false gospel without implying that Christians can lose their salvation by being decieved by it, even though they may struggle with it for a time.

-These Galatian Christians were temporarily “removed from him who called you into the grace of Christ unto another gospel” (1:6-7; 5:6-8).
-These Christians were, at Paul’s time of writing, deceived—even“bewitched” so that they did not “obey the truth” (3:1).
+These Galatian Christians were temporarily “removed from him who called you into the grace of Christ unto another gospel” (1.6-7; 5.6-8).
+These Christians were, at Paul’s time of writing, decieved—even“bewitched” so that they did not “obey the truth” (3.1).

 However, the apostle well remembered their personal history, from which he knew that they were true Christians notwithstanding their present delusion.
-And delusion it was, hence the term “bewitched”—the Greek word being translated here has the idea of being misled by fascination or persuasive charm, which the Judaisers excelled at1.
+And delusion it was, hence the term “bewitched”—the New Testament Greek word being translated here has the idea of being misled by fascination or persuasive charm, which the Judaisers excelled at.

 Concerning the Galatian Christians, Paul knew that:

-Christ had redeemed them from the curse of the law (3:13);
+- Christ had, indeed, redeemed them from the curse of the law (3.13);

 Paul would not have affirmed that all these things were true of these Galatians if they had lost their salvation, or if they were in danger of losing it.
 No, they had not fallen from their state of grace while being deceived by the Judaisers.

 Knowing therefore that he was dealing with true Christians, Paul grabs hold of them with his words and remonstrates with great strength of feeling out of an overflowing heart: “O foolish Galatians, who hath bewitched you, that ye should not obey the truth…?”
-Paul considered them “foolish” for having been charmed and influenced by the Judaisers, because evidently, they had not thought the whole matter through and understood the utter contradiction between the true Gospel and this false gospel.
+Paul considered them “foolish” for having been charmed and influenced by the Judaisers, because evidently, they had not thought the whole matter through and they didn’t understand the utter contradiction between the true gospel and this false gospel.

 Pre-eminently through all these means God uses the Holy Scriptures ministered by the Holy Spirit—which is how he recovered these bewitched Galatians.